lschierer/RUT/packages/luke/20050809/religions-descrimination-and-a-look-at-retail.md

 ---

-title: Religions descrimination and a look at Retail
+title: "Religions descrimination and a look at Retail"
 date: 2005-08-09 15:01:10
 tags:
   -  morality-religion